-The very challenging 12 kilometre return Summit Trail takes walkers to the top of Mount Augustus, 852 kilometres north of Perth.
-This Top Trail is twice as high as Uluru (Ayres Rock), allowing the experienced walker to be rewarded with extensive views over the surrounding plain to the distant ranges.
+This challenging 12 kilometre return Flinstone – Beedoboondu Trail takes walkers to the top of Mount Augustus.
+This monolith is approximately two and half times the size as Uluru, allowing the experienced walker to be rewarded with extensive views over the surrounding plain to the distant ranges.

-The difficult return walk to the top of the mount and back is well signposted and takes a full day to complete.
-For the less-hardy soul there are a variety of easier walk trails, drive trails, lookouts, swimming holes and picnic spots.
+The return walk to the top of the mount and back is well signposted and takes a 6-8 hours to complete.
+For the less-hardy there are a variety of easier walk trails, drive trails, lookouts, swimming holes and picnic spots in the surrounding area.

 Adventure Carpark Hiking Picnic Area Public Toilet Walk